rvalenzuela87/rigcheckeredu/README.md

 By using this tool the rigging student can make sure the rig's parts, i.e. its controls, geometry and different hierarchy groups, are discoverable when following the project's guidelines.

+By now, this tool remains a work in progress.